 She recommends that each day should contain a combination of indoor and outdoor activities so that children have a healthy mix of active and quiet play.

 “In warm weather, kids need to swim, jump and run around, but a full day in the hot sun can result in tired children who fight and squabble,’ she said.

 ‘An hour or so of outside fun, broken up with short bursts of indoor activity usually helps to keep everyone calm and happy.’

-In colder weather, Linda suggests that kids should rug up and play outside if the day is fine.
+In colder weather, Louella suggests that kids should rug up and play outside if the day is fine.

 ‘Here in Australia, our winters are relatively mild.
 If your child is wearing a beanie and warm clothing, the only thing that should interrupt outside play is wet weather.’

 Kids need physical activity

 Louella said that children’s bodies need, and are used to, physical activity.

 ‘When kids are at school, their day is broken up by recess and lunch-times which give them a chance to move.’

 ‘Even though it’s tempting to let them chill out in from of the TV, computer or iPad on a cold day, it’s actually really important for parents to break school holiday days up with opportunities for active play, because getting out and about supports children’s mood and behaviour.’